-is a fit and proper person to be licensed, having regard to the provisions of section 95;
+(a) is a fit and proper person to be licensed, having regard to the provisions of section 95;

-where it is a company, employs at least one individual who is licensed as a representative under this Part;
+(b) where it is a company, employs at least one individual who is licensed as a representative under this Part; " .

-will be able, if licensed, to comply with any financial resources regulations that may apply to the applicant;
+(c) will be able, if licensed, to comply with any financial resources regulations that may apply to the applicant;

-has specified premises under clause (b) of sub-section (1) of section 51 that are suitable for keeping records or other documents;
+216 THE GAZETTE OF PAKISTAN, EXTRA., APRIL 14, 2016 [PART 1 (d) 'has spocited premises under clause (b) of sub-section (1) of section 51 that are suitable for keeping records or other documents;

-in the case of an application for a representative's licence, has passed such examination and undertaken such training as may be prescribed;
+(e) in the case of an application for a representative's licence, has passec1 such examination and yndertaken such training as may be prescribed;

-complies with the conditions prescribed in relation to anti-money laundering and counter financing of terrorism under the applicable laws; and satisfies such other conditions as may be prescribed.
+(f) complies with the conditions prescribed in relation to anti-money laundering and counter financing of terrorism under the app icable laws; and

+(g) satisfies such other conditions as may be prescribed.

-(3) Subject to the provisions of this Act, a licence granted under this section shall be granted for a period of one year and may be renewed for further period of one year, provided that-
+(3) Subject to the provisions of this Act, a licence granted under this section shall be granted for a period of one year and may be renewed for "urther period of one year, provided that-

-the regulated person applies for renewal of licence one month prior to the expiry of his licence;
+(a) the reulated person applies for renewal of licence one month prior to the expiry of his licence;

-pays the prescribed annual licence fee; and
+(b) pays the prescribed annual licence fee; and

-meet the requirements of sub-section (2).
+{c} meet the requirements of sub-section (2).

-(4) Subject to the provisions of this Act, where the applicant is a TRE certificate holder of a futures exchange which is licensed to offer, for trade, futures contracts based on commodities and financial instruments, the licence granted to the applicant shall be only in respect of the futures contracts based on commodities and financial instruments.
+(4) Subject to the provisions of this Act, where the applicant is a TRE certificate holder of a futures exchange which is licensed to offer, for trade, futures contracis based on commodities and financial instruments, the licence granted to the appl'cant shall be only in respect of the futures contracts based on commodities and financial instruments.

-(5) Subject to the provisions of this Act, where the applicant is a TRE certificate holder of a futures exchange which is licensed to offer, for trade, futures contracts based on securities, the licence granted to the applicant shall only be in respect of-
+(5) Subject to the provisions of this Act, where the applicant is a TRE certificate holder of a futures exchange which is licensed to offer, for trade, futures contracts based on securities, the licence granted to the applicart shall only be in respect of-

-- (a) futures contract based on securities; and - (b) futures contract based on financial instruments, to the extent and manner as may be notified by the Commission.
+(a) fulures contract based on securities; and

+(b} future's contract based on financial instruments, to the extent and manner as may be notified by the Commission.

-53. Power of the Commission to impose conditions.- (1) The Commission may grant a licence under this Part subject to such conditions or restrictions as it considers necessary.
+53. Power of the Commission to impose conditions.-{l} The

+Commission may zrant a licence under this Part subject to such conditions or restrictions as it considers necessary.